FlickerSoul/universe.observer/pages/posts/2023/typing-gymnastics/index.md

 lang: en
 createdAt: 2023-04-04
 updatedAt: 2023-04-05
-description: Types are fun!
+abstract: Types are fun!
 Wanna exercise with types?
   Turns out you can create (static) type mappings in C++!
   To spicy things up a bit more, let's try to solve the n queen problem
     with just types!